akelly1954/Samples/README.md

 Obviously this is a Linux-only solution.
 The Windows-only solution for grabbing frames will have to be considerably different (and is not being addressed at the moment).

-Currenlty, I'm just about done implementing profiling done at run time, gathering stats of various factors in this mechanism that will control how well the whole mechanism works:  various configurable hardware parameters (the V4L2 interface), the number of frame buffer pointers in the ring buffer (the queue size), the current frame rate, etc.
+Run time profiling implemented in this set of objects, gathers stats of various factors in this mechanism that control how well the whole mechanism works:  various configurable hardware parameters (the V4L2 interface), the number of frame buffer pointers in the ring buffer (the queue size), the current frame rate, etc.

-(Interim results: the average frame rate is showing as more than 24.98 fps (with the driver set to deliver at 25fps).
+(Current results: the average frame rate is showing as more than 25 fps (with the driver set to deliver at 25fps).
 On the average there are 0 shared_ptr's in the ring buffer:  When I inserted some sleep()'s here and there to simulate load, those number came up into the few dozens depending on which part of the system I slowed down.)